 Further lifestyle interventions that can help support the adrenals include a focus on better sleep habits and stress management.
 (Learn more about supporting your adrenals and improving your sleep habits.)

 4. Reduce Inflammation

-As chronic inflammation can be a root cause of protein deficiency, it’s important to address the root causes of it.
+As chronic inflammation can cause protein deficiency, it’s important to address the root causes of it.
 We know that inflammation drives the body to produce more cortisol, and we can spare some cortisol by lowering inflammation and using additional anti-inflammatory products.